-Normal

-Normal is a continuous 24-hour rating

-Long Time Emergency (“LTE”)

-LTE is a 12-hour rating in Summer and a 4-hour rating in Winter

-Short Time Emergency (“STE”)

-STE is a 15-minute rating

-Summer equipment ratings (April 1 through October 31) and Winter equipment ratings (November 1 through March 31) are applied as defined in ISO-NE Operating Procedure 16.
+Summer equipment ratings (April 1 through October 31) and Winter equipment ratings (November 1 through March 31) are applied as defined in OP 16.
 The twelve-hour and four-hour durations are based on the load shape for Summer and Winter peak load days.

-The transmission Element ratings used in planning studies are described in ISO New England Planning Procedure 5-3 and in ISO New England Planning Procedure 7: Procedures for Determining and Implementing Transmission Facility Ratings in New England.
+The transmission Element ratings used in planning studies are described in PP 5-3 and in ISO New England Planning Procedure No. 7 (PP 7), Procedures for Determining and Implementing Transmission Facility Ratings in New England.
 In general, Element loadings up to normal ratings are acceptable for "All lines in" conditions.
 Element loadings up to LTE ratings are acceptable for up to the durations described above.
 Element loadings up to the STE ratings may be used following a contingency for up to fifteen minutes.
 STE ratings may only be used in limited situations such as in export areas where the Element loading can be reduced below the LTE ratings within fifteen minutes by operator or automatic corrective action.

-There is also a Drastic Action Limit that is only used as a last resort during actual system operations where preplanned immediate post-contingency actions can reduce loadings below LTE within five minutes.
+There is also a Drastic Action Limit (DAL) that is only used as a last resort during actual system operations where preplanned immediate post-contingency actions can reduce loadings below LTE within five minutes.
 Drastic Action Limits are not used in testing the system adequacy in planning studies or for planning the transmission system.

-Element ratings are calculated per ISO New England Planning Procedure 7, and are submitted to ISO New England per ISO New England Operating Procedure 16: Transmission System Data.
+Element ratings are calculated per PP 7, and are submitted to the ISO per OP 16.

-Voltage
+Voltage Criteria

-The voltage standards used for transmission planning have been established to satisfy three constraints: maintaining voltages on the distribution system and experienced by the ultimate customer within required limits, maintaining the voltages experienced by transmission equipment and equipment connected to the transmission system within that equipment’s rating, and avoiding voltage collapse.
-Generally the maximum voltages are limited by equipment and the minimum voltages are limited by customer requirements and voltage collapse.
-Note: This Transmission Planning Technical Guide does not address voltage flicker or harmonics.
+The low voltage criteria used for transmission planning have been established to satisfy three constraints: maintaining voltages on the distribution system and experienced by the ultimate customer within required limits, maintaining the voltages experienced by transmission equipment and equipment connected to the transmission system within that equipment’s rating, and avoiding voltage collapse.
+Generally the maximum voltages are limited by equipment, and the minimum voltages are limited by customer requirements and voltage collapse.

-The voltage standards prior to equipment operation apply to voltages at a location that last for seconds or minutes, such as voltages that occur prior to transformer load tap changer (“LTC”) operation or capacitor switching.
-The voltage standards prior to equipment operation do not apply to transient voltage excursions such as switching surges, or voltage excursions during a fault or during disconnection of faulted equipment.3.3
+The voltage criteria prior to equipment operation apply to voltages at a location that last for seconds or minutes, such as voltages that occur prior to transformer load tap changer (LTC) operation or capacitor/reactor switching.
+The voltage standards prior to equipment operation do not apply to transient voltage excursions such as switching surges, or voltage excursions during a fault or during disconnection of faulted equipment.
+See Section 3.3 for more details on transient stability voltage criteria.

 The voltage standards apply to PTF facilities operated at a nominal voltage of 69 kV or above.